conda-incubator/conda-store/docusaurus-docs/community/contribute/contribute-code.md

 Running conda-store-ui in Docker is the simplest way to set up your local development environment.

-We use [docker-compose](https://docs.docker.com/compose/) to set up the infrastructure before starting, you must ensure you have docker-compose installed.
+We use [Docker compose](https://docs.docker.com/compose/) to set up the infrastructure before starting, you must ensure you have Docker compose installed.
-If you need to install docker-compose, please see their [installation documentation](https://docs.docker.com/compose/install/).
+If you need to install Docker compose, please see their [installation documentation](https://docs.docker.com/compose/install/).

 1. After cloning the repository change to the project directory: